THE MAN WHO THOUGHT HE COULD FLY

 "It's rare to find a book that has a gritty and compelling storyline without using sex, language, and violence, but Pattison pulls it off. "

-Reader, Dan Ruben
+Pastor, Dan Ruben

 "[J.L.
 Pattison] knows how to write a story that packs a punch . . . .
-[The Island] creeped me out yet engrossed me with
+[The Island] creeped me out yet engrossed me with its suspenseful atmosphere."

 Book Reviewer/Blogger, Kester Nucum